karen-karyen-lky/techlabs23-travelher/README.md

 # TravelHer

 TravelHer is a platform designed for solo women travelers to share their experiences, stories, and travel tips with the world.
 Whether you're a seasoned explorer or embarking on your first solo adventure, TravelHer is your space to inspire and be inspired.
+The framework of the website are refer to https://www.youtube.com/watch?v=LelifxOrzvw&t=0s as most of the team members in our project are having first experience to code.
+And this website acts as a good tutorial and guide for us to start to code :)

 ## Table of Contents